TMattLee26/ic322/README.md

 ## Collaboration/Citations

-I used [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231) of the HTTP/1.1 to understand how to format my HTTP response headers.
+I used [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231) of the HTTP/1.1 protocol to understand how to format my HTTP response headers.
 I also used the course textbook as a reference for building the initial server.

 ## Process